Water and Land Restoration

 Heal Nature with classical irrigation reinforces the ground

-with indigenous trees and provide the environment with
+with Indigenous trees and provide the environment with

 increased spring water in streams and brooks during